Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 **Methods**

-- constructor(wpsEndpoint): when you generate a new instance of the class WaterRise, you must to indicate the WPS endpoind that you wish to use.
+- constructor(wpsEndpoint): when you generate a new instance of the class WaterRise, you must to indicate the WPS endpoind and the full name (example: workspace:layerName) of the mde layer that you wish to use.
 - getFields(): retrive an object indicating those geoprocess inputs.
 - async execute(polygonString, level): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.